twikia/SMX_elevator/README.md

 The script should be as close as possible to a real life elevator.

-The input with the exe or script will be in the exact format I need above otherwise it will output an errora
+The input with the exe or script will be in the exact format I need above otherwise it will output an error.

 # testing
 tests can be run by just running the tester.py, the tests are an array of tuples with the input then the expected time and array output.